litaff/core/README.md

 or exist on their own.
 Panels outside a view should be reusable and be contained by PanelManager, because they are to be used at any point.
 Panels inside a view are specific to that view and should not be accessible from PanelManager.
 Views should only be accessed through ViewManager.
+- `Pooling`: A simple pooling system, which keeps track of active poolables and allows the user to get an available poolable, if they exist.
+If there are no avaiable poolables, a new one is created.
+The system allows the user to free all active poolables or free them individually, if they have a reference to it.
+The implementation of the poolable interface should invoke the provided event, as the system depends on the Free method and the event to work.